pseudobrilliant/nd0821-census-model/model_card.md

   - fbeta: 0.688
   - precision: 0.6663
   - recall: 0.711
+Metrics at a slice level per unique item in each categorical feature have been provided in `slice/slice_performance.csv`

 ## Ethical Considerations
 The data provided has been throughly cleaned of any identifying markers and is publicly accessible to all.